 - When you buy a Choosy license, the Web site stores your email address and some payment data from PayPal.
 It's only used to generate and send your license key; nothing else.

-- This Web site uses Google Analytics to collect anonymous usage information.
+- This Web site collects some anonymous usage information.

 Using the app

 The Choosy app doesn't track how you use it, or the URLs that you visit.
 It doesn't even store usage history on your own Mac—as soon as Choosy has dispatched a URL to a browser, it forgets all about it.

 Choosy only contacts Internet services for two reasons: checking for updates, and expanding short URLs.

 Choosy regularly checks this Web site to see if a new version of the app is available.
 If there is a new version, it will load release notes from this Web site, and give you the option of downloading the update.

 The request for updates does not communicate any information about you or your system.

 When the “expand short URLs” feature is enabled, and you open a short URL, Choosy makes a request to the URL shortening service to get the full URL.

 If you have enabled this feature and configured it to try to expand all URLs, Choosy will make a request for all URLs it opens to determine if they expand to another URL (i.e. if they redirect elsewhere).